minimapletinytools/WCBG/BLOG.md

 \[*The following post is adapted from [this repository](https://github.com/pdlla/P2CBG_design) which tracks on-going development of the ideas presented here*\]

 In this article, I propose a new perspective for building blockchain games based on [world-centric game design](http://pdlla.org/posts/writing/2015-3_CBG.html).
-These games may serve as safe playgrounds for radical markets that inform real world policies.
+These games may serve as safe playgrounds for radical markets and inform real world policies.

 To briefly summarize: world-centric design emphasizes game mechanics that create a dynamic and interesting world rather than game mechanics that serve the player experience.
 For example, the table below illustrates world-centric versions of common place game mechanics: